family-guy/ProjectEuler/libraries/Readme.txt

-Contains some often used functions needed to solve some of the problems
+Contains some useful functions that were used to solve some of the problems